Wallace Thurman: Career

 Thurman's Harlem Renaissance is, thus, staunch and revolutionary in its commitment to individuality and critical objectivity: the black writer need not pander to the aesthetic preferences of the black middle class, nor should he or she write for an easy and patronizing white approval.

 During this time, Thurman's flat in a rooming house, at 267 West 136th Street in Harlem, where he lived with fellow writer Richard Bruce Nugent, became the central meeting place of African-American literary avant-garde and visual artists.
-Thurman and Hurston mockingly called the room "Niggerati Manor."
+Thurman and Hurston mockingly called the room "Niggerati Manor".
 He had painted the walls red and black, which were the colors he used on the cover of Fire!!
 Bruce Nugent painted murals on the walls, some of which contained homoerotic content.

 In 1928, Thurman was asked to edit a magazine called Harlem: A Forum of Negro Life; its contributors included Alain Locke, George Schuyler, and Alice Dunbar-Nelson.
 He put out two issues.
-Afterward, Thurman joined the editorial staff for MacFadden Publishers.
+Afterwards, Thurman joined the editorial staff for MacFadden Publishers.

 Langston Hughes described Thurman as "a strangely brilliant black boy, who had read everything and whose critical mind could find something wrong with everything he read."
 Thurman's dark skin color attracted comment, including negative reactions from both black and white Americans.
 He addressed such colorism in his writings, attacking the black community's preference for its lighter-skinned members.

 Thurman wrote a play, Harlem: A Melodrama of Negro Life in Harlem, which debuted on Broadway in 1929 to mixed reviews.
 His theatrical agent was Frieda Fishbein.
 The same year his first novel The Blacker the Berry: A Novel of Negro Life (1929) was published.
 The novel is now recognized as a groundbreaking work of fiction because of its focus on intra-racial prejudice and colorism within the black community, where lighter skin was favored.